hapi-robo/temi-guide/docs/source/network-admin/06_firewall.rst

 Firewall Settings
 *****************

 A list of the IP/FQDNs and port numbers that are used by temi Robots, temi Mobile App, and temi Center are provided in the following CSV file.
+For changes and previous versions, see :ref:`firewall-changelogs`.

-:download:`Latest Firewall Settings (2021/07) <assets/temi_firewall_settings_202107.csv>`
+:download:`Latest Firewall Settings (2021/08) <assets/temi_firewall_settings_202108.csv>`

 Whitelist only those IP/FQDNs and port numbers that you want to use.